Charmed-strange tetraquarks and their decays in a potential quark model: summary

 In this work, we have studied the spectra of the $1S$-states for the $cs\bar{q}\bar{q}$ and $cq\bar{s}\bar{q}$ system within the NRPQM.
 To solve the four-body problem accurately, the explicitly correlated Gaussian method are adopted in our calculations.
 Furthermore, we have analyzed the rearrangement decays for the $1S$-states in a quark-exchange model by using the same integrations from the NRPQM.

 Our studies show that most of the states lie in the mass range of $3.0-3.3$ GeV.
 For the states with $J^P=0^+$ and $1^+$, there is a strong mixing between different color configurations.
-Due to the mixing almost all states of representation $6_F$ are narrow states with widths below $50$ MeV.
+Most of the states are narrow states with widths below $60$ MeV.
+The decay amplitude caused by the confinement potential part is negligibly small due the strong cancelations between the decay amplitudes $\langle BC |V_{12}^{cof}+V_{34}^{cof}| A\rangle$ and $\langle BC |V_{14}^{cof}+V_{23}^{cof}| A\rangle$.
+The rearrangement decays of the tetraquarks may be mainly driven by the spin-spin interactions.
+The decay amplitude caused by the confinement potential part is negligibly small.

 Such a systematic phenomenon is useful for understanding the formation of relatively stable tetraquark states.
 The resonances, $X_0(2900)^0$ and $T^a_{c\bar{s}0}(2900)^{++/0}$ reported by LHCb can be assigned to be the lowest $1S$-wave tetraquark states $\bar{T}_{cs0}^f(2818)$ and $T^{a}_{c\bar{s}0}(2828)$, respectively.
 We also find that some of these near-threshold states have sizeable $S$-wave couplings to the corresponding open thresholds.
 This could be an indication for their hadronic molecule nature driven by the strong final state interactions via the tetraquark component.
 Based on our predictions, some of these $1S$-wave tetraquark states can be searched in other decay channels, such as $D^0K^+$, $D^+K^+$, $D^{*+}K^-$, $D^{*+}K^+$, $D^{*0}K^+$, $D^0\bar{K}^{*0}$, and $D_s^+\rho^0$, in future experiments.